xujinglin/FineDiving/README.md

 - In temporal structure, the action-level labels locate the temporal boundary of a complete action instance performed by an athlete.
 During this annotation process, we discard all the incomplete action instances and filter out the slow playbacks.
 The step-level labels are the starting frames of consecutive steps in the action procedure.

+We have made the full dataset available on Baidu Drive (extract number: 0624) and Google Dirve.